 Our criterion for what level technology in this hierarchy we take for assessment is the role of the technology as a functioning element of the whole system.
 Our assessment targets are the systems (technologies) that can have a potentially disruptive impact on a bigger system, especially in the social and economic context.
 This is because progress towards sustainable development requires disruptions and seeks a shift in the existing paradigm.
 If technology is too subordinate to be responsible for disruption in a social and economic context, it’d be rather considered as a technical element supporting the main key technology.

 Book: Lucas, H.C.
 Jr., The Search for Survival: Lessons from Disruptive Technologies, Santa Barbara, CA., Praeger, 2012.

-This book provides comprehensive insight into the technology development in the present-day society.
-It is not a required reading but may be an interesting source if you have a particular interest in this topic.
+This book provides a comprehensive insight into technology development in present-day society.
+It is not required reading but may be an interesting source if you have a particular interest in this topic.

 Book: Johansson, F., The Click Moment: Seizing Opportunity in an Unpredictable World, Penguin US 2012, ISBN 978-1-101-60140-2.